petarturukalo/tedit/README.md

-A limitation of this syntax highlighting (which I'll get around to fixing eventually) is that a substring must be entirely in view for it to be matched and coloured, e.g. if you have a string with opening quote in view, and closing quote right and out of view, the part of it that can be seen won't be coloured.
+A limitation of this syntax highlighting (which I'll get around to fixing eventually) is that a substring must be entirely in view for it to be matched and coloured, e.g. if you have a string with opening quote in view and closing quote right and out of view, the part of it that can be seen won't be coloured.

 ## Commands